Special Needs Trusts

 Unlike Adrian, some beneficiaries cannot coherently express their wishes because of their particular disability—for example, severe autism can have this effect.
 In such cases, trustees must rely on their own knowledge of the beneficiary’s needs and desires, or on information provided in the trust document or by the beneficiary’s family in a written needs statement (explained in Chapter 5).

 Trustees are also responsible for accounting for the trust income and disbursements and filing annual tax returns for the trust.
 Unless the trustees have tax and accounting expertise, this might be something that should be handled by an outside expert and paid for with trust funds.
-Of course, if the trustee only writes a few checks a month out of the same checkbook, the accounting will mostly done on the check stubs.
+Of course, if the trustee only writes a few checks a month out of the same checkbook, the accounting will mostly be done on the check stubs.

 The special needs trust in this book provides that the trustee can be paid a reasonable amount from trust assets for doing trust-related work.
 Also, because a trustee’s role can be demanding, you may want to name cotrustees to share the load.
 If the property in the trust has or will have a sufficient value—roughly $250,000 or more—you might also consider turning over the financial management of the assets to a private professional fiduciary or corporate trustee.